shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-placement.md

 ### Media types and subtypes

-The Xandr platform categorizes creatives by media type and media subtype.
+The Microsoft Advertising platform categorizes creatives by media type and media subtype.
 Media type defines the general display style of creatives such as Standard Banner and Native, and media subtype defines the specific display style of creatives such as Standard Banner, In-Banner Video, In-Feed Standard, and Content Marketing.
 By default, creatives of the "Banner" media type are allowed to serve on the placement.
 If you want to change this setting, select the **Other** radio button and include the media types or subtypes that you want to allow.

 - **Type and Subtype Combinations:** You can combine the "Banner" and "Text" media types, and any combination of their media subtypes, on a single placement, but you cannot combine any of the other media types and subtypes.
 This limitation ensures that only appropriate creatives are served on a placement.
 For example, a placement that allows creatives of the "Video" media type is intended to be fed to a video player; it would not make sense to allow creatives of any other media type, such as "Interstitial," to serve on the placement.
 - **Expandable Placements:** You can set a placement to allow the "Expandable" media type or any of its subtypes for direct (not resellable) inventory only.